Merchant Terms and Conditions

 2. If there is an error in the payment made by the Customer due to an error in the Payment Data from the Merchant provided to FasaPay, then all risks and losses arising are the full responsibility of the Merchant unless the cause of the error can be proven due to FasaPay's negligence.

-3. If there is an error made by FasaPay when crediting the Customer's Transaction to the Merchant's Account where the amount is greater than the amount that should have been paid by the Customer, then FasaPay has the right with notice not less than 3 (three) Working Days in advance and the Merchant hereby agrees to FasaPay's action to re-debit the difference in the Customer's Transaction that has been credited to the Merchant Account.
+3. If there is an error made by FasaPay when crediting the Customer's Transaction to the Merchant's Account where the amount is greater than the amount that should have been paid by the Customer, then FasaPay has the right with notification not less than 3 (three) Working Days in advance and the Merchant hereby agrees to FasaPay's action to re-debit the difference in the Customer's Transaction that has been credited to the Merchant Account.

-8. .
+10. .
 PAYMENT DIFFERENCE

 1. The difference in payment receipts that occurs due to or as a result of a discrepancy between Payment Data and/or Transfer Data and the amount of obligations that should be obtained and/or paid by the Customer will be resolved by the Merchant and the Customer.